ibm-cloud-docs/databases-for-postgresql/getting-started.md

 For more information about how to use {{site.data.keyword.monitoringshort}} with {{site.data.keyword.databases-for-postgresql}}, see [Monitoring integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-monitoring).

 You cannot connect {{site.data.keyword.mon_full_notm}} by using the CLI.
 Use the console to complete this task.
-For more information, see [MonitoringiIntegration](/docs/databases-for-postgresql?topic=databases-for-postgresql-monitoring).
+For more information, see [Monitoring integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-monitoring).
 {: note}

 ## Step 5: Connect {{site.data.keyword.mon_full_notm}} through Terraform